cecep-edu/sql-queries/README.md

 1>Run query in Master_Sheet.sql against edxapp DB.
 You can change the course id if required.
 2>Export Returned Data into Excel and copy all the values in it to your clipboard.
 3>Open up the Excel_output_sheet.xls and paste all values in it to appropriate column.
 This will update the pivot table calculations that are on the right hand side.
-4>Send the sheet to dailystats@mckinseyacademy.com with Subject Line - Strat Report - Todays date.
+4>Send the sheet to dailystats@mckinseyacademy.com with Subject Line - <Course Name> Report - <Todays date>